 “Making it possible for unemployed Americans to return to work is a top priority of President Obama’s,” Secretary of Labor Hilda L. Solis stated in a press release on the White House website

 .
 “This initiative is about providing access to training that leads to real jobs.
 These federal grants will enable community colleges employers and other partners to prepare job candidates, through innovative programs, for new careers in high-wage

-, high-skill fields, including advanced manufacturing, transportation, health care
+, high-skill fields, including advanced manufacturing, transportation, health care and STEM occupations.”

 What the Money will Do